Ian Leahy ESLinsider review, submitted by Caitlin.

 When I checked with the embassy, they informed me that my work permit was declined because my ESLinsider TEFL certificate wasn’t accepted.

-So now I am back to square 1 and needing to take another TEFL course, but this time one that WILL be recognized.
-I decided on the TEFL Online Pro program, checked with the embassy and my school if this one would be recognized, they gave it the thumbs up, and now I’m back on course for an early March start to begin my teaching job.
+So now I am back to square 1 and need to take another TEFL course, but this time one that WILL be recognized.
+I decided on the TEFL Online Pro program and checked with the embassy and my school if this one would be recognized, they gave it the thumbs up, and now I’m back on course for an early March start to begin my teaching job.
 So far, the TEFL Online Pro program is excellent.

-I wrote to Ian Leahy, asking for a partial refund of my money, but he doesn’t respond.
+I wrote to Ian Leahy, asking for a partial refund of my money, but he didn’t respond.

-ESLinsider’s TEFL online is definitely a course that you should avoid at all costs.
-There is absolutely no reason for taking it if you then can’t use the certificate.
+ESLinsider’s TEFL online is a course that you should avoid at all costs.
+There is no reason for taking it if you can’t use the certificate.

 Read more ESLinsider reviews

 New!
 Click here for the online TEFL/TESOL international certification course Teachers’ Choice Award winner.
 International Online TEFL/TESOL course certification at its best.